 DATES/TIMES: The Retreat will open for check-in at 11:30 am on Friday, September 28th.
 The first class begins at 1:30 pm on Friday, and the last class concludes at noon on Sunday the 30th.

-REGISTRATION: The registration fee is $100 per person.
+COST: The registration fee is $100 per person.
 Meals and lodging are separate (see below).

 MEALS: Hickory Knob has a full-service restaurant serving three meals each day.
 Breakfast, lunch and dinner buffets are available, as well as a full menu of options.
 Lighter options include a soup and salad bar for lunch or dinner.